elm-tooling/elm-language-client-vscode/README.md

 - Why do I need to install `elm`, `elm-test` and `elm-format`?

   - You will need to install `elm` and `elm-test` to get all diagnostics and `elm-format` for formatting.
 If your setup fails to find the global installations of those, you can use the settings panel in VSCode to set the paths to the executable manually.
 Alternatively you can also just install these to your local npm `package.json`.

-- Can I use an `elm-analyse` config?

-  - Yes, you can, please check [here](https://github.com/elm-tooling/elm-language-server/blob/master/README.md#elm-analyse-configuration) for more details.

 - I don't like the inserted lines for "X references" (CodeLenses)